SHAFT007/odin-recipes/README.md

 # odin-recipes

-I'm Micheal aka SHAFT and this is my project. this project is just about a food recipes with only html
+I'm Micheal AKA SHAFT and this is my project. this project is just about food recipes with only html